sav-che/TL-2/Authors/Skvortzov (Skvortzow), Boris Vasilievich {std. Skvortzov}.md

-> [!cite] BHL link: this entry starts at [page 642](https://www.biodiversitylibrary.org/item/104077#page/656/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 642](https://www.biodiversitylibrary.org/page/33333781) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Skvortzov \[Skvortzow\], Boris Vasilievich (1890-1980), Polish-born botanist of Russian descent who was educated in Harbin (Manchuria); Dr. phil.
 St. Petersburg as a student of K.Y.
 Gobi and V.L.
 Komarov 1917; school teacher in Harbin, Manchuria, N.E.
-China 1902; scientific secretary of the Manchuria Research Society 1922-1928; research fellow at the Institute of Forestry of the Academia Sinica 1950; professor at the Academy of Forestry Harbin 1958; to Brazil as research associate at the Botanical Institute of São Paulo 1963. (*Skvortzov*).
+China 1902; scientific secretary of the Manchuria Research Society 1922-1928; research fellow at the Institute of Forestry of the Academia Sinica 1950; professor at the Academy of Forestry Harbin 1958; to Brazil as research associate at the Botanical Institute of São Paulo 1963.
+**Abbreviated name**: *Skvortzov*

 #### Herbarium and types